 In addition to academic travel, you will have access to an array of experiential learning resources and cultural opportunities in both Lugano and Boston, including:

 - The First Year Seminar, in which you’ll be paired with a professor in your desired discipline, focuses on Franklin’s unique culture and the larger Swiss community and provides a basis for cross-cultural interactions and life in a multicultural environment

-- Access to the LAC Lugano Arte e Cultura, Lugano’s new Arts Center, as well as numerous parks, shops, restaurants, and outdoor activities
+- Access to the LAC Lugano Arte e Cultura, Lugano’s Arts Center, as well as numerous parks, shops, restaurants, and outdoor activities

 - Proximity to Milan, the commercial center of northern Italy, as well as easy access to other major European cities